YichaoOU/HemTools/docs/content/NGS_pipelines/NGS_pipelines.rst

     $ less peakcall.tsv

-.. tip:: a random string will be added to the generated files (e.g., fastq.94c049cbff1f.tsv) if they exist before running step 1.
+.. note:: a random string will be added to the generated files (e.g., fastq.94c049cbff1f.tsv) if they exist before running step 1.

 Step 3: Submit your job.